Quality Inn On The Beach

 A wide range of recreational activities are available at this 40 acre park that features tennis and racquetball courts, basketball and volleyball courts, shuffleboard courts, a scenic board walk, a fishing dock, fitness and nature trails, a pavilion, a picnic area with barbecue grills, and a children's playground.

-When traveling with kids, this is the ideal place to visit.
+If you are traveling with kids, this is the ideal place to visit.
 Daytona Lagoon features several activities including the Lagoon Waterpark, Go-Karts, Miniature Golf, Laser Tag and more, all of which ensure fun filled activity with no time for boredom!
-Check out the website for regular updates on the daily specials offered at Daytona Lagoon—they are definitely worth it!
-Open hours vary, so check the website for updated timings.
+There is food and drinks available on-site.
+Daily specials are offered at Daytona Lagoon—they are definitely worth planning ahead for!

 Breakers Ocean Front Park is a great place to spend a day out with family and friends with a picnic basket.
 With cool ocean breezes blowing, one can unwind on the grass and read a book, play a game or just relax.
 A fountain in the center gets the children excited while others indulge in a game of volleyball.
 Summertime is a fun time to hang out here when community events and concerts are frequently held.